kyle-gao/kyle-gao.github.io/_pages/about.md

 I’m **Kyle (Yilin) Gao**, a Postdoctoral Fellow in Systems Design Engineering at the **University of Waterloo**.
 I completed my PhD in Systems Design Engineering at the University of Waterloo in May 2025.
 I have a background in mathematical physics from my undergraduate and master’s studies.
 My research lies at the intersection of **GeoAI**, **remote sensing**, and **3D reconstruction**, where I explore how Gaussian Splatting and large language models can enhance spatial understanding and environmental monitoring.

-I’ve authored and co-authored over **thirty-seven peer-reviewed papers**, including publications in *IEEE Transactions on Geoscience and Remote Sensing* and the *ISPRS Journal of Photogrammetry and Remote Sensing*.
+I’ve authored and co-authored over **thirty-eight peer-reviewed papers (seven first-authorships)**, including publications in *IEEE Transactions on Geoscience and Remote Sensing* and the *ISPRS Journal of Photogrammetry and Remote Sensing*.
 My current work focuses on building **intelligent, multimodal systems for remote sensing** that integrate geospatial data, visual analysis, and language for applications in both urban digital twins and environmental management.

 ## Recent Highlights

+### September 2025 — *Remote Sensing Applications: Society and Environment* (SJR Q1, IF~4.5)
+**Publication:** *Gaussian Building Mesh (GBM): Extract a building’s 3D mesh with Google Earth and Gaussian Splatting*
+As the first author, I am excited to share my paper which was accepted for publication in Remote Sensing Applications: Society and Environment.
+By leveraging Google Earth Studio and Gaussian Splatting, my work introduces a way to extract the 3D mesh of a building using only its address!

 ### October 1, 2025 — *Photogrammetric Engineering & Remote Sensing*
 I am hosting a **special issue** in *Photogrammetric Engineering & Remote Sensing* titled
 **“Large Language Models in Remote Sensing: Across Different Modalities”**,